Class Requirements: Graded Course Work and Advice

 The Annotated Bibliography Project:

 To give you some idea of the richness and scope of Chaucer scholarship, and to help you prepare for your midterm seminar papers, you each will contribute five entries to an annotated bibliography for the course.
 The sources may be scholarly articles or peer-reviewed book chapters, but use common sense about their relevance to the course.
 If you are in doubt, call me and ask.
 Since you will be sharing this resource, your efforts will be multiplied by those of everyone else in the class.
-Entries must be recent (since 1994) articles or book chapters relevant to the study of Chaucer's Canterbury Tales, or they must be referred to by at least one such recent scholarly source as authoritative.
+Entries must be recent (since 1987--after the Riverside Chaucer's publication) articles or book chapters relevant to the study of Chaucer's Canterbury Tales, or they must be referred to by at least one such recent scholarly source as authoritative.

 Annotations should be posted each week by 9 AM on the Friday after the seminar meeting to the public folder for English 330.
 Please consult this web site's home page for previous seminar bibliographies for the kind of observations I am looking for, but beware their errors in MLA style--they were learners, and some of them preferred to guess rather then to look it up and learn it.
 Rest assured that it lowered their grades, though needlessly, and learn from the entries which took the time to do it correctly.
 See this web page for advice about what makes a bibliographic annotation useful to other scholars.